tinywasm/client/docs/REFACTOR_IN_OUT_FILES.md

 - The field `WebFilesSubRelativeJsOutput` creates ambiguity because it serves a different purpose than the main WASM output directory.
 - This causes confusion and breaks convention with the rest of the project, where all frontend assets are in `src/web/public/`.

-## Understanding TinyWasm's Dual Output Strategy
+## Understanding WasmClient's Dual Output Strategy

-TinyWasm produces **two types of outputs** that serve different purposes:
+WasmClient produces **two types of outputs** that serve different purposes:

 ### 1. **WASM Binary Output** (`OutputDir`)
 - **Location:** `src/web/public/main.wasm`